Blog icon

 You will receive a 60-day Industry Engagement component hosted by your industry partner.
 This will provide you with exposure to the broader work environment and provide opportunities to develop work-ready skills and business acumen.

 You will also receive a structured professional development package delivered by CSIRO.
-This package will help foster essential professional skills including leadership, entrepreneurship and innovation, to support your future career goals and progression.
+This package will help foster essential professional skills to support your future career goals and progression.
+Courses include leadership, entrepreneurship and innovation.

 How to apply

-The program has yearly intakes with most projects planned to commence in February or March.
-Project opportunities, including how to apply, will be advertised on the iPhD current scholarships page as they become available.
-Please note: applications need to be submitted through the university link.
+Project opportunities, including how to apply, will be advertised on the iPhD scholarships page as they become available.
+Please note, applications need to be submitted from the university link found on the iPhD scholarships page.

 Considering a CSIRO Industry PhD, or wondering how to manage it?
 Hear from the team of a past iPhD project at Advice from an Industry PhD researcher.